CodeyBoi/appendix3/contributing.md

 For every query we get a `ctx` object, which is a context object.
 This object contains a lot of useful information, such as the database client.
 This contains the `prisma` object, which we can use to query the database.
 In this case, we use the `findMany` function to get all corps.
 To see all the functions available, you can check out the [Prisma documentation](https://www.prisma.io/docs/reference/api-reference/prisma-client-reference).
 If you are used to SQL, this is pretty similar.

-The standard way to execute a query is therefore `ctx.prisma.<model>.<function>`.
+The standard way to execute a query inside of a tRPC router function is therefore `ctx.prisma.<model>.<function>`.
 For example, if we wanted to get all corps with the first name "John", we would use `ctx.prisma.corps.findMany({ where: { firstName: "John" } })`.

-Next, we add this router to our main tPRC router.
+Next, we need to add this router to our main tPRC router.
 Open `/src/server/trpc/router/_app.ts` and add the following lines:

 ```ts
 // ... other router imports